Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-Two \acp{CNN} are employed as encoder and decoder.
-The encoder consists of three convolutional layers, with \num{16}, \num{32}, and one filter respectively, each using a kernel size of \num{3} elements.
+The solution reported in~\cite{khanzadeh2023towards} uses two \acp{CNN} as its architecture, each serving as an encoder and a decoder.
+The encoder consists of three convolutional layers, with \num{16}, \num{32}, and \num{1} filters, respectively, each using a kernel size of \num{3} elements.
 Each convolutional layer is followed by batch normalization and an \ac{ReLU} activation function.
 A final normalization layer ensures a controlled number of transmitted molecules.
 The decoder begins with a convolutional layer featuring \num{16} filters and a kernel size proportional to the channel memory, effectively mitigating \ac{ISI}.
 This is followed by an adaptive average pooling layer, a fully connected linear layer, and another convolutional layer, all of which, except the last layer, incorporate batch normalization and \ac{ReLU} activation.
 The final layer employs a sigmoid activation function.
-Having a differentiable channel model, the \ac{AEC} is trained using the backpropagation technique (see appendix, \Cref{boxTech_NNtraining,boxTech_AEC}).
+With a differentiable channel model, the \ac{AEC} is trained using backpropagation.

-\paragraph{Training via data-driven channel identification} The \ac{AEC} can also be trained on a data-driven molecular channel representation, as proposed in~\cite{khanzadeh2023end}.
-The proposed training procedure involves three steps to (i) model the {MC} channel through an \ac{RNN}, (ii) train the emitter and receiver components of the \ac{AEC}, and (iii) fine-tune the trained model.
-A data-driven {ML} method is used in the first step to obtain a differentiable molecular channel representation.
-A specific type of linear regression, a so-called \ac{ARX} method, is utilized as a promising alternative to the channel representation using {NNs}.
-This method models the channel function as an \ac{IIR} filter implemented by a trainable \ac{RNN}, which is differentiable.
+\textbf{Training via Data-Driven Channel Identification:} The \ac{AEC} can also be trained on a data-driven molecular channel representation, as proposed in~\cite{khanzadeh2023end}.
+The training procedure involves three steps: (i) Modeling the {MC} channel using an \ac{RNN}, (ii) training the emitter and receiver components of the AEC, and (iii) fine-tuning the trained model.
+A data-driven {ML} method is used in the first step to obtain a differentiable representation of molecular channels.
+Specifically, an \ac{ARX} model is employed as the channel representation, implemented as an \ac{IIR} filter using a trainable \ac{RNN}.
+This formulation preserves differentiability for end-to-end optimization while more effectively capturing long-term temporal dependencies in molecular propagation than feedforward models.

 In the second step, both the encoder and decoder parts of the \ac{AEC} are jointly trained using backpropagation, while the \ac{RNN} representing the channel remains fixed.
 Lastly, the \ac{AEC} undergoes fine-tuning to address mismatches between the approximation of the channel model and the real model.
-The decoder parameters are adjusted using transmissions over the real channel model, while the encoder parameters remain unchanged.
+The decoder parameters are adjusted using transmissions over the real channel, while the encoder parameters remain unchanged.